selina101/CreateLabWork/Hands/Hall sensors/README.md

 ## To test the PCBs for the full hand:
 1) upload the code 'FullHand_HallSensors' to the teensy.
 This code reads the data of all the sensors and sends it over serial so it can be read in a python script for example.
 This code does not work with Kai's framework to the full hand, but allows to easily test that all the sensors work correctly.
-2) Run the python code 'FullHand_visualisation' to be able to visulaise in python all the sensors of the hand.
+2) Run the python code 'FullHand_visualisation' to be able to visualise in python all the sensors of the hand.
 The area of the circles are proportional to the sensor response.

 ## To build the PCBs for the full hand:
 Upload the code 'FullHand_Haptic_ForAdaptHand' to the teensy.
-This codes colects the data for all the sensors.
-This makes is the codde needed to connect the PCBs to Kai's framework for the full hand.
+This codes collects the data for all the sensors.
+This makes is the code needed to connect the PCBs to Kai's framework for the full hand.

 ## Arduino code description